Rarst/fragment-cache/readme.md

 # Frequently Asked Questions

-## Why fragments don't recognize logged in users / current page / etc?
+## Why fragments don't recognize logged in users / current page?

 Fragment Cache implements soft expiration - when fragments expire, they are regenerated asynchronously and do not take time in front end page load.
-The side effect of this is that it is impossible to preserve context precisely and in generic way.
+The side effect is that it is impossible to preserve context precisely and in generic way.

 Fragments that must be aware of users or other context information should be excluded from caching or handled by custom implementation, that properly handles that specific context.